 - How industry leading car manufacturers apply tire models in their product development process

-Doing so, vehicle manufacturers will be able to fulfill (future) requirements linked to automated driving systems and ensure outstanding vehicle dynamics performance.
+Manufacturers will be able to fulfill (future) requirements linked to automated driving systems and ensure outstanding performance.

 Tire modeling Q&A